 The earliest trains start around 4:00 AM and run once an hour; increasing to twice an hour after 7:00 AM.
 When I visited Cinque Terre, I arrived at Manarola at 7:30 AM, and had the place all to myself… well except for a few locals.
-However, by lunchtime Manarola, and the other neighbouring towns, became ram packed full of tourists – especially true during the high season.
+However, by lunchtime Manarola, and the other neighboring towns, became ram-packed full of tourists – especially true during the high season.

 If you enjoy hiking, I would advise staying overnight in one of the five towns.
 This allows you to start hiking early.
 You will not only have the towns all to yourself but, also, the hiking trails in between.
 There’s something quite peaceful about walking along the coast with stunning views and only birds for company.

 Of course, the other advantage to starting early in Cinque Terre is the photo opportunities.
 The combination of good light and few people form the foundations for that perfect picture!” — Hannah from Hannah’s Happy Adventures.

 If you want to spend more than a day, consult a planning guide for the Cinque Terre.

 How To Travel From Town To Town In The Cinque Terre

 Walk From Town to Town in the Cinque Terre